 Hair Stylists Salary Information

-In May 2015, the BLS reported that the median annual salary of a hairdresser, hairstylist or cosmetologist was $23,660.
-Those in outpatient care centers, the top paying industry for this field, earned a median salary of $40,480.
+In May 2018, the BLS reported that the median annual salary of a hairdresser, hairstylist or cosmetologist was $24,730.
+Those in performing arts companies, the top paying industry for this field, earned an average salary of $66,830.
 Hair stylists may earn additional income by selling products or bringing in new clientele.
 Experienced individuals may advance to higher paying management or lead stylist positions.